Suggester/Documentation/topics/Donation-Custom-Instances.md

 Our one time donators and tier buyers are able to get a fancy purple donor role in the [support server](https://suggester.js.org/support).

 ### Custom Instances
-If you are looking for a way to support our bot and to be able to get your own personally branded custom instance of Suggester, we have several tiers.
+If you are looking for a way to support our bot and get your own custom instance of Suggester, we have several tiers available!

 | Tiers                                                                              |              Rewards              |       Price        |
 |------------------------------------------------------------------------------------|:--------------------------------------------:|----------------------|